Miguel Rojas Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff is third in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the fifth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Blue Jays have a 3.86 team ERA that ranks sixth among all league pitching staffs.

-- Blue Jays pitchers combine to allow 129 total home runs at a rate of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.